Welcome to Wrexham Season 5. Credit: FX Networks

 | Focus | Wrexham AFC’s first season in the EFL Championship |

-| Key Storylines | Championship debut, historic cup run, new investors, Racecourse redevelopment, transfer rebuild |
+| Key Storylines | Championship debut, Joey Jones tribute, Trina’s breakout moment, Racecourse redevelopment, transfer rebuild, women’s team coverage and community stories |

 | Producers | Rob McElhenney, Ryan Reynolds, Josh Drisko, Bryan Rowland, Jeff Luini, Humphrey Ker, Nick Frenkel, George Dewey, Andrew Fried |